 I recognized the gift in front of me!

-I started a deeper journey to becoming self-aware enough to discover changes needed to begin with me!
+I started a deeper journey to becoming self-aware enough to discover that changes needed to begin with me!
 The teacher opened a door, but I was not ready.
 We often carry our past and present traumas, sufferings, and other scars from unacceptable work environments.
 This is a lot for leaders to manage in themselves and others!

 The good news…